 The Board of County Commissioners may reverse or affirm the Planning Commission staff's recommendation through their normal review of rezoning petitions.
 The waiver can only be related to the location of the neighborhood serving commercial or agriculturally oriented community serving commercial zoning or development.
-The square footage requirement of the plan cannot be waived.
+The square footage requirement of the plan cannot be waived for sites that meet Commercial-Locational Criteria Sites that do not meet Commercial-Locational Criteria may apply for a waiver from all requirements, including square footage listed under Table 4.7.2.
+Waivers are required for all Major Modifications to Planned Developments that do not meet Commercial Locational Criteria.